At a glance…

 The program orientation begins on the first and third Monday of each month, and volunteers need to arrive in Miercurea Ciuc the day before orientation.

 After you have registered for the program, please book your flight to arrive at Bucharest Henri Coandă International Airport (OTP).
 Your airport pick-up is included in your Program Fee.
-We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.
+We recommend that volunteers under the age of 18 travel internationally with a notarised letter from their parents to support their documentation.
 Alternatively, you can arrive into Cluj Napoca Airport (CLJ) which will incur an additional pick up fee of 400 lei (about $100).

 When you arrive, you will be greeted at the airport by a member of the local team and transported to the volunteer accommodation.
 Your accommodation is covered by your Program Fee and includes the night prior to your start date.

 Orientation is hosted by our Romania team at their office in Miercurea Ciuc.
 It begins Monday morning and lasts for a full day.
 The orientation covers everything you need to know for your volunteer program in Romania – Introduction to Romania, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to Project and Placement as well as a tour of the local area.
 The orientation will also give you a chance to sign up for language lessons, and to meet other volunteers with whom you can swap contact details for weekend travel and socializing.

 There are two options for orientation in Romania: